Viadana, Lombardy: Physical geography

 The territory of Viadana is part of the geographical area called Bassa Padana.
-With its 102.50 km^{2} area, Viadana is the largest municipality in the province of Mantua.
+With its 102.50 km2 area, Viadana is the largest municipality in the province of Mantua.

 Geology

-Viadana is located near the Piadena anticline, which, according to some authors, was the epicenter of the violent January 3, 1117, earthquake that struck the Po Valley.
+Viadana is located near the Piadena anticline, which, according to some authors, was the epicenter of the violent 3 January 1117, earthquake that struck the Po Valley.

 Climate

-The climate of Viadana is very humid; hot and muggy in summer, with colder temperatures in winter.
+The climate of Viadana is very humid, with hot summers, and colder temperatures in winter.

 History

-The presence of man on the islands formed by the Po river and its tributaries (Adda and Oglio) has recently been confirmed by the numerous finds of artifacts attributed to the Neolithic period, around the 4th millennium B.C., which are now housed in the museum dedicated to its Viadanese founder, Monsignor Antonio Parazzi.
-He discovered various archological sites, uncovering artifacts belonging to the Bronze and Roman ages.
+The presence of humans on islands formed by the Po river and its tributaries (Adda and Oglio) has been confirmed by finds of artifacts attributed to the Neolithic period, around the 4th millennium B.C., which are now housed in the museum dedicated to its Viadanese founder, Monsignor Antonio Parazzi.
+Parazzi discovered various archaeological sites, uncovering artifacts belonging to the Bronze Age and Ancient Rome.
+Settlements from Greek and Roman times have survived.

-The Cavalcabò family, the landlords of Viadana, had their jurisdiction conferred by Emperor Frederick I on July 30, 1158.
+The Cavalcabò family, the landlords of Viadana, had their jurisdiction conferred by Emperor Frederick I on 30 July 1158.
 They issued statutes in the mid-14th century that remained in force until the early 19th century.

+There are records of a medieval-era fortress (the present "Public Gardens" and the building of the elementary schools and Technical Institute) and walls that marked the perimeter of the village, which were destroyed in 1700.
+Documented within the walls is the presence of the churches of S. Maria Assunta and S. Cristoforo in Castello (opposite the former Verdi cinema).
+Parmigianino took refuge here during the siege of Parma in 1521.

-In 1415 following the conquest of Gian Francesco Gonzaga, Viadana bound itself permanently to Mantua, through a brief period in the 19th century was spent apart thanks to the treaty signed by Pavesino Avigni.
+In 1415 following the conquest of Gian Francesco Gonzaga, Viadana bound itself permanently to Mantua, with the exception of a brief period in the 19th due to a treaty signed by Pavesino Avigni.

-Over time, corrosion and floods caused by the Po and the Oglio caused entire villas to disappear, until the present territorial layout, of about 102 km^{2}, was achieved.
-It is now protected by mighty embankments, which were recently reinforced.
-The rivers also acted as communication and trade routes--especially to Venice--to such an extent that Viadana was the seat of a Vice-Admiral appointed from Mantua; not only that: an area once owned by the Del Bon family, which owned real estate and commercial and industrial activities in the lagoon city, still bears the name of Villa del Veneziano.
-On April 8, 1530, Charles V, in awarding Marquis Frederick II the title of Duke, granted that the eldest male son bear the title of Marquis of Viadana, elevating the territory into an autonomous marquisate, distinct from the Duchy of Mantua.
+The rivers acted as communication and trade routes—especially to Venice—to such an extent that Viadana was the seat of a Vice-Admiral appointed from Mantua; not only that: an area once owned by the Del Bon family, which owned real estate and commercial and industrial activities in the lagoon city, still bears the name of Villa del Veneziano.
+On 8 April 1530, Charles V, in awarding Marquis Frederick II the title of Duke, granted that the eldest male son bear the title of Marquis of Viadana, elevating the territory into an autonomous marquisate, distinct from the Duchy of Mantua.
 Belonging to the main branch of the Gonzaga family, Viadana did not have a mint, maintained a certain economic autonomy, and had its own currency and special weights and measures for trading.
-Gonzaga rule ended on July 23, 1708, when the Habsburg Empire, having declared the glorious Mantuan family forfeit, regained possession of its fiefs.
-Viadana until 1580 had been governed by a Podestà, appointed from Mantua, then by a Governor; these were assisted in their functions by a lieutenant, usually a Viadanese with a law degree, and by an appointed council, or Uomini di Viadana, consisting of 40 members.
+Gonzaga rule ended on July 23, 1708, when the Habsburg Empire, having declared the Mantuan family forfeit, regained possession of its fiefs.